spockele/palila_gui/README.md

 - [Python](https://www.python.org/) version 3.11 or newer.
   - Enable <b><u>'Add Python to PATH'</u></b> while installing.
 - A touchscreen device with a resolution of 1920 x 1200.
-  - Other ratios may result in visual artefacts.
+  - Other resolutions will result in visual defects.

 ### Installation
 1. Download this software to the desired location, either: